Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 HUMAN MOTION:

 For humans a typical maximum CM motion velocity is 10 m / s.
-The corresponding molecular kinetic energy for water is:
+The corresponding CM molecular kinetic energy for water is:

 (18 X 10^-3 kg / mole) X (10 m / s)^2 / [2 X 6.023 X 10^23 molecules / mole x 1.602 X 10^-19 J / eV]